rosyrambani/bridal-registry-live/README.md

 # bridal-registry-live
-bridal registry live on aws using php mysql
+bridal registry prototype or demo on aws using php mysql